A Proof of the Riemann Hypothesis Through the Nicolas Inequality: Abstract

 \section{Abstract}

 A work by Nicolas has shown that if it can be proven that a certain inequality holds for all $n$, the Riemann hypothesis is true.
 This inequality is associated with the Mertens theorem, and hence the Euler totient at $\prod_{k=1}^n p_k$, where $n$ is any integer and $p_n$ is the $n$-th prime.
-We shall show that indeed the Nicolas inequality holds for all $n$.
-Our paper also provides an elementary proof of the Prime Number theorem. \textbf{Keywords:} Phi function, Euler totient, Riemann hypothesis equivalence, Nicolas inequality, Prime Number theorem.
+We shall show that indeed the Nicolas inequality holds for all $n$. \textbf{Keywords:} Euler totient, Riemann hypothesis equivalence, Nicolas inequality